-The proposed PV cluster is anticipated to comprise three facilities (up to 100 MW each) and will also include a self-build grid connection component to facilitate the connection of the facilities to Watershed MTS.
+The proposed PV cluster is anticipated to comprise two facilities (up to 100 MW each) and will also include a self-build grid connection component to facilitate the connection of the facilities to Watershed MTS (assessed as part of a separate assessment).
 The solar PV facilities will comprise several arrays of PV panels and associated infrastructure and will have a contracted capacity of up to 100 MW.

-Assessment areas of respectively 207 ha for Euphorbia PV, 220 ha for Verbena PV and 230 ha for Hillardia are assessed and the infrastructure associated with the 100 MW facility includes:
+Assessment areas of approximately 200 hectares each are assessed, and the infrastructure associated with the 100 MW facility includes:

-- " PV modules and mounting structures;

-- " Inverters and transformers;

-- " Battery Energy Storage System (BESS);

-- " Site and internal access roads (up to 8m wide);

-- " Auxiliary buildings (22kV or 33kV switch room, gate-house and security, control centre, office, warehouse, canteen & visitors centre, staff lockers etc.);

-- " Temporary and permanent laydown area;

-- " Cabling between the panels, to be laid underground where practical; and
+- PV modules and mounting structures; - Inverters and transformers; - Battery Energy Storage System (BESS); - Site and internal access roads (up to 8m wide); - Auxiliary buildings (22kV or 33kV switch room, gate-house and security, control centre, office, warehouse, canteen & visitors centre, staff lockers etc.); - Temporary and permanent laydown area; - Cabling between the panels, to be laid underground where practical; and - An on-site facility substation stepping up from 22kV or 33kV to 132kV, with an extent of up to 1ha to facilitate the connection between the solar PV facility and the grid connection solution.

-- " Grid connection solution, including:

-- Medium-voltage cabling between the project components and the facility substation of 2,5 ha for Hillardia PV (within a 100 m wide and 1.5 km in length corridor for both Hillardia PV and Verbena PV); and

-- A 132kV facility substation